Are you familiar with the 2019 Digital Directions?

 Our recommendation: Evaluate which form of content marketing suits your brand.
 For example, text-based tools like blogs may work for complex, knowledge-intense topics, whereas social media postings may be attractive for visually appealing brands.
 In any case, Content Marketing is a long-term strategy that requires time and consistency before taking effect.

 In 2018, global e-Commerce retail sales grew by 500 billion USD (+23%) showing that the rise of e-Commerce continues.
-Most important for this development are the following two players are most relevant to the growing of e-Commerce:
+According to the digital directions, the following two players are most relevant to the growing of e-Commerce:

 Amazon: e-Com giant attacks online industry and stationary retail

 Jeff Bezoz’ company is using its core business to attack adjacent categories:

 Besides penetrating the voice assistant market (see below), Amazon also opened 8 of its physical stores (“Amazon Go”) in the US…and Amazon plans to grow to 3,000 stores by 2021! eCommerce-wise, the website added “Storefronts” for smaller businesses and its ad business skyrocketed toward the #3 position of digital ad sellers in the US (behind Facebook and Google).
 Overall Amazon’s revenues increased by 29% (Q3) strongly driven by its web-service platform AWS (+46%).

 Our recommendation: Invest and observe.
 Amazon’s growth in ad placements and its cooperation with other Social Media platforms makes it increasingly relevant as an advertising partner.
 The development of “Amazon Go” should be observed and assessed for your brand and market.

 Alibaba: A second heavyweight enters the ring in Europe